vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Move-VMtoFolder.md

 ### -pass

-The SDDC Manager admin password.
+The password to authenticate to the SDDC Manager.

 ```yaml
 Type: String